CelliesProjects/FFatSensor/README.md

 ESP32 Arduino IDE library for managing OneWire DS18B20 temperature sensors.

 #### An easy interface for OneWire DS18B20 sensors.

-- `logger.startSensors( 3, 5 )` and 3 sensors on GPIO 5 are scanned and running.
+- `logger.startSensors( 3, 5 )` Max 3 sensors on GPIO 5 are scanned and running.
-- `logger.sensorCount()` gives the number of sensors connected.
+- `logger.sensorCount()` Gives the number of sensors connected.
-- `logger.getSensorTemp( 0 )` gives a temperature reading from the first sensor.
+- `logger.getSensorTemp( 0 )`
+Gives a temperature reading from the first sensor.

+#### With easy temperature logging to FFat.
+- `sensor.startTempLogging( 180 )` Starts temperature logging to FFat every 180 seconds.
+<br>This setting is saved in NVS.
+If after a reboot `startSensors()` is called logging will resume.
+- `sensor.stopTempLogging()` Stops temperature logging to FFat.
+- `sensor.isTempLogging()` Gives the current temperature logging state.

+Temperature logging writes to a csv file formatted as `1971-01-01.log`. (if no system time is set before) Logging is based on UTC.

+#### Wait!
+There's more!
+- `sensor.startErrorLogging()` starts sensor error logging to FFat.
+- `sensor.stopErrorLogging()` stops sensor error logging to FFat.

+Error logging writes to `sensor_error.txt`.

 Runs fine without FFat, but then you have no logging ofcourse.